rfnash/exercism-answers/lisp/point-mutations/README.md

 # Implementation notes

 The Hamming distance is only defined for sequences of equal length.
-This means that based on the definition, each language could deal with getting sequences of equal length differently.

-You will need the Minitest gem.
-To install it, open a terminal window and run:

-    gem install minitest
+Hence you may assume that only sequences of equal length will be passed to your hamming distance function.

 ## Source